wcy123/100ms_dot_emacs/README.md

 `require` form.
-Usually, `require` form leave `FILENAME` empty, i.e. emacs searches `FILENAME` at runtime, it is not so fast, especially you have many elements in `load-path`, and usually emacs ends with the same path.
+Usually, `require` form leave `FILENAME` empty, i.e. emacs searches `FILENAME` at runtime, it is not so fast, especially you have many elements in `load-path`, and usually emacs ends with the same full path.
 So, why not cache the search result at compile time.
 The hijacked version of handler replaces the searched FILENAME in the compiled byte codes, i.e. no load path is needed at runtime.